Climate Solutions Council members

 Denni Clement is from ʔaq̓am, a Ktunaxa Nation community located in the Kootenay region of B.C.
 She is a community engagement, climate resilience and sustainability specialist.
 Denni led the creation of ʔaq̓am’s comprehensive community plan from 2009 to 2011 and is currently supporting the plan renewal.
 She is a lead author for the B.C. chapter of the national assessment on climate change titled “Canada in a Changing Climate” and is co-chair of B.C.’s Indigenous Climate Adaptation Working Group.
 Denni is a member of the Pinna Sustainability team and has supported several initiatives engaging Indigenous communities across B.C. on climate change.
 This includes leading Indigenous engagement for the University of Victoria’s Climate and Sustainability Action Plan.
 Currently, as the Coastal First Nations-Great Bear Initiative’s Indigenous climate action network lead, she supports communities to advance their climate action needs.
 Denni holds a Bachelor of Arts with distinction from the University of Victoria.

-Linda Coady, president and CEO, BC Council of Forest Industries
+Linda Coady, recent president and CEO, BC Council of Forest Industries

 Ashley Duncan is the president of the BC Insulators Local 118, and the membership development coordinator for the International Association of Heat and Frost Insulators & Allied Workers, which represents over 6,000 members across Canada and 25,000 members across North America.
 BC Insulators have worked tirelessly to promote the reality that they’re the original “green trade” and have utilized energy audits to work toward retrofitting mechanical systems in buildings across Canada with the goal of lowering costs and reducing the environmental footprint.
 Ashley previously worked as the vice president and sustainability coordinator for the BC Insulators, and now works with International helping with energy audits across North America.

-Mahmudur Fatmi, assistant professor, Department of Civil Engineering, University of British Columbia, Okanagan campus
+Mahmudur Fatmi, associate professor, Department of Civil Engineering, University of British Columbia, Okanagan campus

-Mahmudur Fatmi is an assistant professor at UBC Okanagan, where his research area is in sustainable transportation modelling – specifically, developing innovative models and simulation tools to assist in transportation and land use planning and infrastructure investment decision making.
+Mahmudur Fatmi is an associate professor at UBC Okanagan, where his research area is in sustainable transportation modelling – specifically, developing innovative travel behavioural models and agent-based simulation tools to assist in transportation and land use planning and infrastructure investment decision making.
 His research results provide insights and input towards making low-cost and sustainable travel options available in an equitable way and decarbonizing the transportation sector.
-He is associate editor of Journal of Transport and Land Use, paper review co-ordinator of Transportation Research Board’s standing committee on the Effects of Information and Communication Technologies on Travel Choices, and vice president of Canadian Transportation Research Forum.
+He is associate editor of Journal of Transport and Land Use, and paper review coordinator of Transportation Research Board’s standing committee on the Effects of Information and Communication Technologies on Travel Choices, National Academies and vice president of Canadian Transportation Research Forum.
 He received his BSc in civil engineering from BUET, Bangladesh, and a doctoral degree in civil engineering from Dalhousie University, Canada.

-Tom Green is a senior climate policy adviser at the David Suzuki Foundation, working to advance climate policies to rapidly reduce emissions and accelerate the shift to a clean economy.
-He advocates for strong federal and provincial climate policies on methane, transportation, clean energy transition and carbon pricing.
+Thomas Green is a senior climate policy adviser at the David Suzuki Foundation, working to advance climate policies to rapidly reduce emissions and accelerate the shift to a clean economy powered by affordable, reliable clean energy.
+He advocates for strong federal and provincial climate policies on methane, transportation, clean electricity, carbon pricing and an oil and gas emissions cap.
 From 2019 to 2022, he led the foundation’s Clean Power Pathways project, a collaboration that coupled electricity decarbonization modelling research with public engagement to advance a national zero-emissions electricity grid by 2035.

-Tom has a PhD from the University of British Columbia and has carried out research and taught at Universidad del Rosario in Bogotá, Colombia, Simon Fraser University, Royal Roads University, Quest University Canada and the Stockholm Resilience Centre.
+Thomas has a PhD from the University of British Columbia and has carried out research and taught at Universidad del Rosario in Bogotá, Colombia, Simon Fraser University, Royal Roads University, Quest University Canada and the Stockholm Resilience Centre.
 He was also a founding member of the Canadian Society for Ecological Economics.
-Previously, Tom worked as a rainforest solutions project advisor and advisor and assistant to the chief negotiator for the Innu Nation.
+Previously, Thomas worked as director of socioeconomics for the Rainforest Solutions Project and advisor and assistant to the chief negotiator for the Innu Nation.

 Kathryn Harrison, professor, Department of Political Science, University of British Columbia